OlatunjiHassan/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 0-current_working_directory is a script that prints out the current working directory file 1-listit is a script that prints out the contents in the current working directory
+file 0-current_working_directory is a script that prints out the current working directory file 1-listit is a script that prints out the contents in the current working directory file 2-bring_me_home is a script that changes the directory to home directory